 Russia, like Canada and Australia, is an enormous country with vast mineral reserves.
 All three countries have become important diamond producers.
-In fact Russia is the second largest diamond producing nation in the world (after Botswana) with Russia now accounting for about 21% of the world's diamond production.
-Diamond mining in Russia is carried out mainly in the Sakha Republic of northeastern Russia, near the Arctic Circle.
+In fact, Russia is the second largest diamond producing nation in the world (after Botswana) with Russia now accounting for about 21% of the world's diamond production.
+Diamond mining in Russia is carried out mainly in the Sakha Republic of Northeastern Russia, near the Arctic Circle.

 Russia also has important deposits of many colored gemstones.
 The country is especially famous for rare and exotic gems such as alexandrite and demantoid garnet.
 Russian emeralds are also well known for their excellent color and crystal clarity.
 Emerald is mined near Ekaterinburg in Russia's Ural Mountains.

-Demantoid, a rare green andradite garnet, is also closely associated with Russia, where it was first discovered in the Ural mountains in 1853.
+Demantoid, a rare green andradite garnet, is also closely associated with Russia, where it was first discovered in the Ural Mountains in 1853.
 Though demantoid garnet was later discovered in Namibia (in 1996), the Russian demantoid is recognized by its distinctive "horsetail" inclusions.
-Russian demantoid nearly always contains inclusions of byssolite and/or chrysolite, which appear as feather-like structures that tend to curve and resemble the tail of a horse.
+Russian demantoid almost always contains inclusions of byssolite and/or chrysolite, which appear as feather-like structures that tend to curve and resemble the tail of a horse.
 Demantoid containing these distinctive inclusions is among the most valuable of all colored gemstones.

 Demantoid Horsetail Inclusion

 Russia is also said to be the source of much of the hydrothermal quartz and synthetic emerald, sapphire, ruby, alexandrite and aquamarine that finds its way onto the international market.
 Pioneering work by the Russian Academy of Sciences to produce synthetic crystals for laser weaponry was instrumental in developing this industry.

 - First Published: July-16-2010